Yusufolola/Blog_post_api/README.md

-# NodeJS and ExpressJs Blogs API
+,# NodeJS and ExpressJs Blogs API

 The Blogs API is a backend application that provides RESTful API endpoints for managing blog posts.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on users endpoints, post endpoints, categories and also comments.
 This API is designed to be used as a backend service for a blogging platform or any other application that requires blog post management.

+## Tech Stack
+Node, Express, Jwt, Mongodb,  Bcrypt

 ## Table of Contents